cs-fullstack-2019-fall/html-basics1-ic-Dekevion/README.md

 # html-basics1-ic

+### Note: For all problems use the following tags: a, h1, h3, p, strong, em.
+For CSS use at least one tag, class, and id selector

 ### Problem 1
 Create a site about your favorite sports team with an h1 tag and a sentence with a paragraph tag telling people about your favorite team.
 Link a css page to change the color of the sentence to blue.